johnhopkins/HomeAutomation/README.md

 # HomeAutomation
-A home automation project allowing control of lighting, heating and other appliances with various sensors.
+A home automation project allowing control of lighting, heating and other appliances around the home with various sensors and actuators.

 ## Temperature Sensor
 This code was taken from http://bildr.org/2011/07/ds18b20-arduino/ and adapted to suit.
 It is an arduino sketch that with some very basic wiring and a DS18B20 temperature chip will measure the temperature in that location and feed the data serially via the usb cable to be read by the serial reader.